mbeken/clocks/README.md

 1) How will you deploy this solution (in code or as a todo list if time is limited). i.e. how and where will this run?
 1) How will you manage any infrastructure needed?
 1) Delivered as a feature branch in the repo fork
-1) Bonus points for a working deployed solution in GCP that you can demo at the "sprint review" (ie interview)
+1) Bonus points for a working deployed solution in GCP or Azure that you can demo at the "sprint review" (ie interview)
 1) Any DevOps/Cicd components that would support this feature in a production setting